 Tips for Women

-Kitsch, Dykstra, Martinez and Bartels agree change needs to come from the top, but they have a lot in common when it comes to steps they took to achieve success.
-Here are three tips for women, compiled from their experiences:
+Kitsch, Dykstra, Martinez and Bartels agree that it's important for change to come from the top, but they have a lot in common when it comes to steps they took to achieve success.
+Here are three tips for women, compiled from their experiences.

 Credit Unions as Agents for Change